 1. Family dysfunction

 Solution: Set and maintain clear boundaries.
-Ensure you protect yourself and either leave or take time out of situations which make you feel uncomfortable.
+Ensure that you protect yourself.
+Either leave or take time out of situations which make you feel uncomfortable.

 3. Relationship difficulties

 Solution: Take a step back and ask for a moment to compose your thoughts.
-Return to the issue at a later time—do not try and resolve difficulties in the heat of the moment.
+Return to the issue at a later time.
+Do not try to resolve difficulties in the heat of the moment.

 4. Social anxiety

-Solution: Ask yourself before the event if you really want to go, and develop an exit strategy—park your car close by, take a friend, tell the host you can only visit for a short while.
-If you feel anxious while there, take a break and remind yourself that you are under no pressure to manage the flow of the conversation and that you can leave at any time.
+Solution: Ask yourself before the event if you really want to go.
+Develop an exit strategy—park your car close by, take a friend, tell the host you can only visit for a short while.
+If you feel anxious while there, take a break and remind yourself that you are under no pressure to manage the flow of the conversation.
+Remember that you can leave at any time.